 The type and technique of radiation therapy used to treat skin cancer depends upon the size and location of the lesion.
 The treatments are non-invasive and painless with little risk of infection.
 Cure rates are typically in the range of 90%.

 Electron Beam Radiation Treatment

 Fortunately, both squamous and basal cell carcinomas larger than 4 cm, and less common skin cancers including Melanoma or Merkel cell skin cancers, can also be effectively treated with electron beam radiation therapy.
 These treatments are administered directly to the skin cancer using a linear accelerator in a radiation therapy department over 3 to 7 weeks, depending on the size and location of the cancer.

 Occasionally, skin cancers can spread to nearby lymph nodes.
 Examples could include a squamous cell carcinoma of the scalp or face that has spread to the lymph nodes of the neck.
-Treatment could require a CT scan and either 3D or IMRT treatment planning, to safely and effectively treat the cancer, administered daily over 6 to 7 weeks.
+Treatment could require a CT scan and either 3D or IMRT treatment administered daily over 6 to 7 weeks to safely and effectively treat the cancer.
 In this setting, patients may also benefit from the addition of concurrent chemotherapy.

 Fortunately, most skin carcinomas respond very well to radiation and generally patients experience a high cure rate with good to excellent long-term cosmetic results.